Amiram-sf/react-voice-recorder/README.md

 A package for recording voice in react.

 **Demo Link:** [react voice recorder](https://react-voice-recorder-website.vercel.app/)
-:fa-exclamation-triangle: **Warning** :fa-exclamation-triangle: This package work in localhost AND secure domain (https).
+:fa-exclamation-triangle: **Warning** :fa-exclamation-triangle: This package work in localhost AND secure domain (HTTPS).
 :fa-exclamation-triangle: **Warning** :fa-exclamation-triangle: You must mount the component when you want to start the record and unMount the component when the record is complete.